- Bite-sized Trips

 A Cuba visa is made up of two identical halves.
 Customs will take one half when you arrive in Cuba.
 Keep the other half in a safe place; you’ll have to hand it over it when you leave the country as proof that you’re leaving Cuba.

 We recommend travelling with cash and exchanging most of it when you arrive in Cuba at Havana airport.
-You can also exchange British Pounds for CUC at banks, official cash exchange offices (CADECA) or at your hotel.
-Each of these locations will charge you the daily rate but will not charge you a commission; hotels however may charge you a fee.
+You can also exchange sterling for CUC at banks, official cash exchange offices (CADECA) or at your hotel.
+Each of these locations will charge you the daily rate but will not charge you a commission; hotels, however, may charge you a fee.
 To avoid loss or theft, you can also hide the rest of your foreign currency in various pieces of your luggage.
-If you bring along Travellers Cheques you may be asked for the proof of purchase of the cheques (so don’t forget to bring it along) and the cheque numbers will be registered.
+If you take Travellers Cheques you may be asked for the proof of purchase of the cheques (so don’t forget to take it with you) and the cheque numbers will be registered.
 Note American Express cheques are not accepted in Cuba.

-In Cuba it is largely a cash culture, but in recent years ATMs have become more common (if still unreliable) and can be found in most of the major cities and tourist hotspots.
-Visa, Euro and Master cards are widely accepted, but US card issuers like American Express and Diners’ Club are still blocked.
+Cuba has a large cash culture, but in recent years ATMs have become more common (if still unreliable) and can be found in most of the major cities and tourist hotspots.
+Visa, Euro and Mastercard are widely accepted, but US card issuers like American Express and Diners’ Club are still blocked.
 You should check with your card issuer to ensure it can be used in Cuba.
 There is normally a commission for using a credit card at around 3% for both purchases and cash withdrawals.
 The British embassy in Cuba is regularly contacted by travellers who are stranded in Cuba without cash.
 Some travellers automatically assume that they can use their debit/bank cards everywhere.
-Unfortunately this isn’t the case, yet.
+Unfortunately, this isn’t the case, yet.

 Never change money with individuals offering good rates as currency fraud is prevalent.
 You can use the Convertible Peso (CUC) to pay in restaurants, shops, taxis, for car hire and more but Cuban Pesos (CUP) cannot legally be used as payment by foreigners.
 Many Cubans would very much like to have a few Convertible Pesos (CUC) of their own so that they can buy a few ‘luxury’ items.
 People will offer to carry your bags, shine your shoes, guard your car, give you a tour, sell you a cigar, or invite you to their home for a meal, all just to get a few CUC.